Academic Information and Policies

 • Location: Campus Center, main floor, office 105

-Counseling services at Waldorf provide assessment and referral to community counseling centers to give assistance with a wide range of personal problems which may interfere with a student’s emotional well-being, academic success, or relationships with others.
-(The on-campus assessment is free while the costs of referral sources are the responsibility of the student.)
-Counseling appointments are scheduled through the Administrative Coordinator for Student Life (641-585-8160) in the Campus Center.
+Counseling services at Waldorf provide assessment and referral to community counseling centers to assist with various personal problems that may interfere with a student’s emotional well-being, academic success or relationships.
+(The on-campus assessment is free, while the costs of referral sources are the student's responsibility.)
+Counseling appointments are scheduled through the Administrative Coordinator for Student Life (641.585.8160) in the Campus Center.

 Health Services